Tony Waddington: Therapeutic Counsellor MBACP Registered

 In our opening sessions, it is likely we would take a closer look at parts of your life that are upsetting or proving a struggle.
 From there, I would support you in identifying some meaningful goals, before we begin the steps in moving towards them.

-Note: My recent article, 'Short-term counselling: A reassuring route for the undecided', summarises some advantages of working in the way mentioned above.
+Note: My article, 'Short-term counselling: A reassuring route for the undecided', summarises some advantages of working in the way mentioned above.
 A link to the article can be found at the foot of this page.
 Short-term counselling lasts between 6 - 8 sessions.

 Methods of counselling